ossf/scorecard/docs/checks.md

 status checks before acceptance into a main branch, or preventing rewriting of public history.

-Note: The following settings queried by the Branch-Protection check require an admin token: `DismissStaleReviews`, `EnforceAdmin`, `RequireLastPushApproval` and `RequiresStatusChecks`.
+Note: The following settings queried by the Branch-Protection check require an admin token: `DismissStaleReviews`, `EnforceAdmin`, `StrictStatusCheck` and `RequireCodeownerReview`.
 If the provided token does not have admin access, the check will query the branch settings accessible to non-admins and provide results based only on these settings.
 Even so, we recommend using a non-admin token, which provides a thorough enough